Funding for Bench-to-Bedside Awards is provided in the following research categories by the entities listed below:

 (3) Dietary Supplements (Support from the Office of Dietary Supplements): Awards in this funding category are designed to promote scientific study of the benefits of dietary supplements in maintaining health and preventing chronic disease and other health-related conditions but not in disease treatment.
 In the U.S., these ingredients are usually defined as including plant extracts, enzymes, vitamins, minerals, amino acids, and hormonal products that are available without prescription and are consumed in addition to the regular diet.

-(4) Minority Health and Health Disparities (Support from the National Institute on Minority Health & Health Disparities, NIMHD): NIMHD will fund projects that support the overall NIH effort to reduce and ultimately eliminate health disparities.
-Research projects must focus on: 1) improving our understanding of ways to reduce health disparities among racial/ethnic minorities, persons of low Socioeconomic Status (SES), sexual gender minorities, or underserved rural residents; or 2) health determinants and mechanisms of health outcomes in minority populations.
+(4) Healthy Disparities and Minority Health (Support from the National Institute on Minority Health & Health Disparities): NIMHD will fund projects that support the overall NIH effort to reduce and ultimately eliminate health disparities, improve minority health and promote health equity.
+Research projects must focus on: 1) improving our understanding of ways to reduce health disparities among racial/ethnic minorities, persons of less privileged socioeconomic status, sexual gender minorities, or underserved rural residents; or 2) health determinants and mechanisms of health outcomes in racial/ethnic minority populations as defined by the US Census.

-(5) Rare Diseases (Support from Office of Rare Diseases Research/National Center for Advancing Translational Sciences): Projects must focus on an area of science/research directly related to a rare disease.
+(5) Rare Diseases (Support from Office of Rare Diseases Research in the National Center for Advancing Translational Sciences): ORDR/NCATS will provide funding in this category.
+Projects must focus on an area of science/research directly related to a rare disease.
 An orphan or rare disease is generally considered to have a prevalence of less than 200,000 affected individuals in the United States.
-Certain diseases with more than 200,000 affected individuals are included but subpopulations of these conditions may be less than the prevalence standard for a rare disease.
+Diseases with a prevalence of more than 200,000 affected individuals may be included if a biologically plausible subset of the disease, with a prevalence less than 200,000, can be scientifically justified for focused research.
 A comprehensive list of rare diseases, updated regularly, is available at http://rarediseases.info.nih.gov/RareDiseaseList.aspx?PageIC=1.

-(7) General: All projects that are not funded by the Donor Offices as well as additional meritorious projects that don't fall within the scope of the categories listed above will be considered for funding in the "general" category.
+(7) General: ll projects that are not funded by the Donor Offices as well as additional meritorious projects that don't fall within the scope of the categories listed above will be considered for funding in the "general" category.
 These projects are funded using Stable Funds provided by the NIH Director.

 NOTE: PDF documents require the free Adobe Reader.